 “If we sell one house to a Negro family, then 90 to 95 percent of our white customers will not buy into the community.
 That is their attitude, not ours.
 We did not create it, and we cannot cure it," he said.

-In 1957, when the first African-American family moved into a home in Levittown, Pa., they were greeted by "a howling mob," according to a 1991 article in the Philadelphia Inquirer.
+In 1957, when the first African-American family moved into a home in Levittown, Pennsylvania, they were greeted by "a howling mob," according to a 1991 article in the Philadelphia Inquirer.
 "The first night, stones were thrown and windows broken.
 The mood was so ugly that Gov. George Leader called in state troopers to back up the police and provide 24-hour protection."

 Even today, Conn noted, the two Levittown communities are majority white.
 "If you look at the demographics of suburbia over the second half of the 20th century, it really is racially red-lined and that's part of the model that the Levitt brothers put in place," he said.

 His homes were called boxy and boring, his developments confusing in their similarity.
 Levitt's New York Times obituary said he created "the insidious archetype of a dehumanizing world of uniformity."
 Architecture critic Lewis Mumford called Levitt's work a "uniform environment from which escape is impossible."